Petroleum Exploration License (PEL) 512

 |3D Seismic:||321 km2|

 |Tenure:||5 Years – 3 Terms|

-The PEL 512 Prospect is flanked by offset production to the North totaling more than 6 MMBO since 2003.
-Adjacent fields have produced more than 17 million barrels of oil.
-Since the early 1980’s, the oil fairway on which the Prospect sits has produced in excess of 25 million barrels.
+The PEL 512 Prospect is flanked by offset production to the North totaling more than 15 million barrels annually.
+Since the early 1980’s, the oil fairway on which the Prospect sits has produced in excess of 75 million barrels.

 Recent exploration in the area by Beach Energy, Cooper Energy, Senex and Santos Ltd. has resulted in the Western Oil Margin becoming the focal point of new oil discoveries in the Cooper/Eromanga Basin, specifically offset the PEL 512 block to the North on PEL 92 and PEL 91.

 Previous exploration in the late 1980’s and again during 2005-2006 by various operators in the southeast corner of the PEL 512 South Block resulted in the drilling of 10 exploratory wells, several of these wells exhibited “oil shows” but none were commercially completed.
 The Prospect features ready access to markets via existing and expanding pipeline capacity.